rjhosler/IUPUI-REU/README.md

 * The 2 required query parameters are the following: "start_time" and "interval_count". "start_time" is a timestamp formated time to start the point intensity prediction. "interval_count" is the amount of 15 minute intervals to predict.
 This request will return the 70 by 50 grid of point intensites (3500 points per "interval_count").
 An example URL string will yeild the following results:
    * URL: https://brain-env.jezptdbkpz.us-east-2.elasticbeanstalk.com/emergencies?start_time=1485798259&interval_count=1
    * ![alt_txt](https://github.com/rjhosler/IUPUI-REU/blob/repository_images/GET.png )
+#### POST
+* Utilizing the post request is easy to use in [Postman.] (https://www.getpostman.com) Here you will need to send in a json file of the current truck locations.
+The Postman environment should look like this:
+   *

 ### Authors
 * marches